ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

 3. Requirements

 3.1.
-In-Domain Glue
+In-Domain Referral Glue

    This document clarifies that when a name server generates a referral response, it MUST include all available in-domain glue records in the additional section.
 If all in-domain glue records do not fit in a UDP response, the name server MUST set TC=1.

 3.2.
-Sibling Glue
+Sibling Referral Glue

    This document clarifies that when a name server generates a referral response, it MUST [SHOULD] include available sibling glue records in the additional section.
 If all sibling glue records do not fit in a UDP response, the name server MUST [is NOT REQUIRED to] set TC=1.

+Andrews, et al.            Expires 9 July 2022                  [Page 6]

+Internet-Draft      DNS Referral Glue Is Not Optional       January 2022

 3.3.
 Updates to RFC 1034

    [this doesn't really account for SHOULD on sibling glue...]

    Replace

-Andrews, et al.            Expires 9 July 2022                  [Page 6]

-Internet-DrafGlue In DNS Referral Responses Is Not Optional January 2022

    "Copy the NS RRs for the subzone into the authority section of the reply.
 Put whatever addresses are available into the additional